riccardobernardi/STDA-project-proposal/Questions STDA.md

 # Questions STDA:

-- MA
-- AR
-- Innovation
-- Duality
-- cheaper to use ARMA instead of AR and MA
-- Invertible M
-- characteristic polynomial roots?
+- Stationarity in relation with seasonality?
+- How to verify seasonality?